straightdave/uni/README.md

 * To learn PHP/Slim
 * To accumulate experiences on such related sphere

+## tech archi
+* routing based on Slim Framework (refer to http://docs.slimframework.com)
+* ORM: Eloquent (only use its models and data access approach; i hate its messy Migration)
+* currently no special templating tool used, using raw php+html as views
+* use encrypted cookies (Slim internal middleware)

 ## Derived outputs
 * test automation
 * auto deployment tool for Slim( or laravel? :-) )